-- ► Outbreak kits (Influenza Like illness and Gastrointestinal Disease) - Complete Order Form - Scan the completed Order Form (you may need Google Chrome) - E-mail the scanned Order Form to Kitorders@hssbc.ca - Start organizing your outbreak management team - Ensure availability of supplies including PPE and cleaning/disinfecting supplies - It is also important that staff know that they must report if more than one client or staff has a similar new symptom. - Staff need to be aware that ill clients will require additional time and care. - The designated person should discuss concerns with the Client (or their family or spokesperson), and an appointment with the client's physician should be made as soon as possible, if indicated.
+- ► Outbreak kits (Influenza Like illness and Gastrointestinal Disease) - Complete Order Form - Scan the completed Order Form (you may need google chrome) - E-mail the scanned Order Form to Kitorders@hssbc.ca - Start organizing your outbreak management team - Ensure availability of supplies including personal protective equipment and cleaning/disinfecting supplies - It is also important that they know that they must report if more than one client or staff has a similar new symptom. - They need to be aware that ill clients will require additional time and care. - The designated person should discuss concerns with the Client (or their family or spokesperson), and an appointment with the client's physician should be made as soon as possible, if indicated.